minecraft-linux/minecraft-linux.github.io/troubleshooting.rst

 I run into lagspikes during PvP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This can be fixed by starting the game manually via the command line.
-To do this, open a terminal and do the following:
+To do this, open a terminal and run the following:

 Linux: